ngaller/be-homesearch/README.md

   - `MAPQUEST_API_KEY`
   - `SPREADSHEET_ID`, `SPREADSHEET_GID`: get those from the address bar
 - pois.csv: configuration of points of interest for distance score.
 They get updated with the geocode
-- ops_config.yml: configuration of paths etc
 - token.json: something that gets generated during initial connection to the Google Sheet API
+- credentials.json: Google API credentials, saved from the site

 # Running

 Docker configuration in `docker` folder:

-- Dockerfile.dagit: code container, runs the dagit interface

-Make sure that the version of dagit in the Dockerfile matches the version of dagster in pyproject.toml.
-The configuration has to be supplied manually in the launchpad.
-I'm not sure that it brings anything to use dagster resource configuration for this, maybe we should just use environment variables.
+- Dockerfile: prefect agent

+Runtime configuration is in the `.env` file.

+Run the agent using docker-compose.
+The `db` path must be accessible (rw) to the user id in docker.

-There are 2 jobs:
+There are 2 flows:

 - fill_cache is used to initialize the home_cache db using the values from the spreadsheet